On the Hausdorff dimension and attracting laminations for fully irreducible automorphisms of free groups: Open problems

 (b) Let $\mathcal B\subseteq \partial F_r$ be the full $\partial i$-preimage of the set of non-conical limit points in $\partial G_Q$ (for the action of $F_r$ on $\partial G_Q$).
 Is it true that $\dim_H(\mathcal B)=0$? \end{prob}

 The most general versions of the problems discussed above concern the context of Cannon-Thurston maps for arbitrary word-hyperbolic groups:

-\begin{prob} Let $H$ be a non-elementary word-hyperbolic group with a convergence action on a metrizable compactum $Z$ such that the Cannon-Thurston map $\partial i:\partial H\to Z$ exists and let $\Lambda\subseteq \partial^2H$ be the associated Cannon-Thurston algebraic lamination.
-Let $a>1$ and let $d_a$ be the visual metric on $\partial H=\partial X$ coming from a properly discontinuous and cocompact isometric action of $H$ on some Gromov-hyperbolic space $X$.
+\begin{prob} Let $H$ be a non-elementary word-hyperbolic group with a convergence action on a metrizable compactum $Z$ such that the Cannon-Thurston map $\partial i:\partial H\to Z$ exists and let $\Lambda\subseteq \partial^2 H$ be the associated Cannon-Thurston algebraic lamination.
+Let $d$ be a visual metric on $\partial H=\partial X$ coming from a properly discontinuous and cocompact isometric action of $H$ on some Gromov-hyperbolic space $X$.